On the $k$-th Tjurina number of weighted homogeneous singularities: Introduction

-Among all isolated hypersurface singularities, weighted homogeneous singu larities have been of particular interest.
-Recall that a polynomial $f ( x_1 , \cdots, x_n )$ is weighted homogeneous of type $(w_1 , w_2 , \cdots, w_n )$, where $ w_1 , w_2 , \cdots, w_n $ are fixed positive rational numbers, if it can be expressed as a linear combination of monomials $x_1^{i_1} x_2^{i_2} \cdots x_n^{i_n} $ for which for some constant $W$.
-It is a natural question to ask when $V(f) $ is defined by a weighted homogeneous polynomial up to biholomorphic change of coordinates.
+In the extensive landscape of isolated hypersurface singularities, weighted homogeneous singularities have consistently attracted significant attention from researchers.
+These singularities possess unique properties that make them a fascinating subject of study within the realm of singularity theory.
+Recall that a polynomial $f ( x_1 , \cdots, x_n )$ is weighted homogeneous of a specific type $(w_1 , w_2 , \cdots, w_n )$, where $ w_1 , w_2 , \cdots, w_n $ are fixed positive rational numbers, if it can be expressed as a linear combination of monomials $x_1^{i_1} x_2^{i_2} \cdots x_n^{i_n} $ such that for some constant $W$.
+A natural question is when $V(f) $ is defined by a weighted homogeneous polynomial up to biholomorphic change of coordinates.
 Saito \cite{saito1971quasihomogene} solved this question.
-According to the beautiful theorem of Saito, $ V(f) $ is equivalent to a weighted homogeneous singularity after a biholomorphic change of coordinates if and only if the Milnor number coincides with the Tjurina number.
+According to Saito's theorem, $ V(f) $ is equivalent to a weighted homogeneous singularity after a biholomorphic change of coordinates if and only if the Milnor number coincides with the Tjurina number.

-The Milnor number is also connected with the geometric genus $ p_g$, specifically when $f$ is weighted homogeneous.
-In 1978, Durfee conjectured that $ \mu_0 \geqslant (n + 1)! \cdot p_g $.
-In \cite{xu1993durfee}, Xu and Yau proved that for two-dimensional weighted homogeneous singularities